zhangruotian/apify_x/README.md

 1. **Data Collection & Conversion**: `twitter_scraper.py` extracts tweets using the Apify API, saves them in JSONL format, and automatically converts them to CSV with dedicated columns for media items
 2. **Media Analysis**: `check_media.py` and `check_videos.py` analyze the collected tweets for photos and videos
+3. **Media Download**: `download_media.py` downloads all photos and videos from tweets and adds columns with local file paths
+4. **Tweet Viewer**: `tweet_viewer.py` is a Streamlit app that displays tweets with their text, images, videos, and metadata

 ## Setup